vanarloeyu/IPYNB-Opener/README.md

       ![automator](visuals/automator.gif "automator")

 That's it!
 You now have an Automator AppleScript that will open your ipynb file directly as a Jupyter Notebook in your browser.
-You are now saved from seconds, minutes, or even hours of non-value adding activity.
+You have been saved from seconds, minutes, or even hours of non-value adding activity.
 Enjoy!

 ## Reference: